Doc Scurlock: Cowboy

 In 1871, Scurlock went to work as a line rider for John Chisum.
 He and other riders were also used to defend Chisum and his cattle holdings in the event cattle rustlers attempted to prey on them.
 Sometime during 1873, he and Jack Holt were surprised by a group of Indians, and Holt was killed.
 Scurlock found refuge among some rocks and, after a protracted fight, he killed the Indian leader.
 During the night he slipped away and walked 20 mi for help.
-At some time after the fight, Holt's body was presumably partially dismembered, as his right arm was removed at the elbow.
+At some time after the fight, Holt's body was partially dismembered, as his right arm was removed at the elbow.

 In September 1875, Scurlock's riding partner, Newt Higgins, was killed by Indians.
 Scurlock was so upset over this incident he told Chisum he wanted to quit.
 Chisum, however, would not hear of it and refused to pay him.
 Scurlock then made the newspapers when he stole three horses, two saddles, and a rifle and left for Arizona.
 Chisum sent some of his men after Scurlock and they caught up with him, but when he explained that he took the things because Chisum would not pay him, they agreed with him and let him go.

 In Arizona, he met Charlie Bowdre and the two men opened a cheese factory on the Gila River.
-Some of Scurlock and Bowdre's descendants have said that one of their first employees was Billy the Kid.
+Some of Scurlock's and Bowdre's descendants have said that one of their first employees was Billy the Kid.
 After they closed the cheese factory in the spring of 1876, Scurlock and his best friend, Bowdre, returned to Lincoln County, New Mexico, where they bought a ranch on public domain land on the Rio Ruidoso from L. G. Murphy on credit, which made them victims of the L. G. Murphy & Co. monopoly.

 Scurlock, Bowdre, Frank Coe, George Coe, and Ab Saunders stormed the very weak Lincoln jail on July 18, 1876, freeing cattle rustler Jesus Largo from the custody of Sheriff Saturnino Baca.
 They took Largo outside of town and hanged him.
 Scurlock accidentally shot and killed his friend, Mike G. Harkins, manager of John H. Riley's store at Blazer's Mill, while he was examining a pistol on September 2, 1876.

 On October 19, 1876, Scurlock and María Antonia Miguela Herrera (June 13, 1860 – November 27, 1912) were married in Lincoln, New Mexico.
 (Around the same time, Antonia's sister, Manuela Herrera, married Charlie Bowdre, which made Bowdre a brother-in-law of Scurlock.)
 Ten children were eventually born of Scurlock and Antonia's union.